kubevela/kubevela/docs/en/developers/check-ref-doc.md

+---
-# The Reference Documentation Guide of Capabilities
+title:  The Reference Documentation Guide of Capabilities
+---

 In this documentation, we will show how to check the detailed schema of a given capability (i.e. workload type or trait).